JiangtaoShen/MMRAEA/README.md

-# Code and data of multi-mode radial basis functions-assisted evolutionary algorithm (MMRAEA)
+# Multi-mode radial basis functions-assisted evolutionary algorithm (MMRAEA)

 If you find the work is helpful, please cite the following paper: